 Seaweed certainly is not for the faint of heart.
-I’ve been told I’m the odd one out when it comes to this food, but I find it very fishy.
-However, if you are a fan of seaweed, you’ll be happy to know that this food is going to help your body when it comes to improving your metabolic rate.
+I have been told I am the odd one out when it comes to this food, but I find it very fishy.
+However, if you are a fan of seaweed, you will be happy to know that this delicacy is going to help your body when it comes to improving your metabolic rate.

 Seaweed contains iodine which helps foster the health of the thyroid.
 Your thyroid is in control of your metabolism, so the healthier your thyroid, the healthier your metabolism!

-Eggs are a fantastic food to eat when trying to improve your metabolism because it is rich in good fats and high in protein.
-Much like legumes, they take more energy to digest, so your body is already expending more calories just to eat it!
+Eggs are a fantastic food to eat when trying to improve your metabolism.
+That is because eggs are rich in good fats and high in protein.
+Much like legumes, they take more energy to digest, so your body is already expending more calories just to eat them!

-Add eggs to your diet by enjoying a breakfast sandwich in the morning, or an omelet that you can top off with guacamole and salsa for a Mexican twist.
+Moreover, eggs are quite versatile.
+You could could just simply eat them scrambled or sunny-side up.
+On the other hand, you can enjoy them in a breakfast sandwich or an omelet that you can top off with guacamole and salsa for a Mexican twist.

 Iron is something that doesn’t just exist in steak, it is present in leafy greens as well.
 I bet you can guess what fact is coming next — if you guessed that it helps improve your metabolic function in your body, you are correct!